Ustekinumab: Biosimilars

 In December 2024, the CHMP adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Yesintek, intended for the treatment of adults and children with plaque psoriasis and adults with psoriatic arthritis or Crohn's disease.
 The applicant for this medicinal product is Biosimilar Collaborations Ireland Limited.
-Yesintek is a biosimilar medicinal product that is highly similar to the reference product Stelara, which was authorized in the EU in January 2009.
+Yesintek is a biosimilar medicinal product that is highly similar to the reference product Stelara, which was authorized in the EU in February 2025.

 Ustekinumab-stba (Steqeyma) was approved for medical use in the United States in December 2024.

 In March 2025, the CHMP adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Qoyvolma, intended for the treatment of adults and children with plaque psoriasis and adults with psoriatic arthritis, Crohn's disease or ulcerative colitis.
 The applicant for this medicinal product is Celltrion Healthcare Hungary Kft.
 Qoyvolma is a biosimilar medicinal product that is highly similar to the reference product Stelara.
 Qoyvolma was authorized for medical use in the EU in June 2025.

 Ustekinumab-hmny, (Starjemza) was approved for medical use in the United States in May 2025.

 In June 2025, the CHMP adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Usymro, intended for the treatment of plaque psoriasis, psoriatic arthritis and Crohn's disease.
 The applicant for this medicinal product is ELC Group s.r.o.
 Usymro is a biosimilar medicinal product that is highly similar to the reference product Stelara.

 In July 2025, the CHMP adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Usrenty, intended for the treatment of adults and children with plaque psoriasis and adults with psoriatic arthritis or Crohn's disease.
 The applicant for this medicinal product is Biosimilar Collaborations Ireland Limited.
 Usrenty is a biosimilar medicinal product that is highly similar to the reference product Stelara.
 Usrenty was authorized for medical use in the EU in June 2025.

-In September 2025, the CHMP adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Usgena, intended for the treatment of adults and children with plaque psoriasis, and adults with psoriatic arthritis, Crohn’s disease, and ulcerative colitis.
+In September 2025, the CHMP adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Usgena, intended for the treatment of adults and children with plaque psoriasis, and adults with psoriatic arthritis, Crohn's disease, and ulcerative colitis.
 The applicant for this medicinal product is STADA Arzneimittel AG.
 Usgena is a biosimilar medicinal product that is highly similar to the reference product Stelara.
+Usgena was authorized for medical use in the European Union in November 2025.